What Can I Do with an Associate's Degree in Teaching Education?

 |Work Environment||Public and private schools or childcare centers; often part-time||Public and private schools or childcare centers; often on a 10-month schedule||Child care centers or at home; some irregular hours|

 Source: US Bureau of Labor Statistics

-While you could continue your education at a 4-year college or university and go on to become a licensed teacher, you also might pursue a position that doesn't require a bachelor's degree.
-Many associate's-degree holders become teacher's assistants, preschool teachers or child care workers.
+While you could continue your education at a four-year college or university and go on to become a licensed teacher, you also might pursue a position that doesn't require a bachelor's degree.
+Many associate's-degree holders become teacher's assistants, preschool teachers, or child care workers.